AndyKeck/AndyKeck.github.io/_posts/2016-07-23-example-post.md

 ---
 layout: post
-title: What is This?
+title: What is scholarly communication?
-excerpt: "What is a static website generator, and why should I care?"
+excerpt: "Scholarly communication and why should I care?"
-modified: 2/29/2016, 9:00:24
+modified: 7/31/2017, 9:00:24
 tags: [intro, beginner, jekyll, tutorial]
 comments: true
 category: blog
 ---

-This is a website template created with Jekyll that is designed to be hosted on Github pages.
-Jekyll is a static website generator, and Github pages provides a free and easy way to host websites created using Jekyll.
+Scholarly communication is a lifecycle from discovery to dissemination

-## What is a static website generator?
+## What is discovery?
-A static website generator is a program that allows for a website to be created using alternatives to HTML.
-In this case we are using a simple text markup language called Markdown to create and format the content on the pages.
+The ability to find #new# information and connect to it. this case we are using a simple text markup language called Markdown to create and format the content on the pages.
 Jekyll can interpret this and convert it to html that can be rendered in any browser.

-## Why should I use a static website?
+## Why is ?
 A static website, simply put, is easier to manage than just about any other option out there for a simple website.
 Since it does not rely on any additional web application, it can be hosted on any webhosting server.
 It does not require regular updates like many dynamic websites such as WordPress or Drupal require.
 Everything that the website needs to work is contained within one directory, making it incredibly easy to move.

 ## How is this template different?